sass/sass/README.md

         the foreign selector selector and the domestic selector.
 Call this the *new selector*.

-      * Apply any extends defined in the extended module to the new selector, and replace it with the result.
+      * Apply any extends defined in the domestic module to the new selector, and replace it with the result.

-      * Add the new selector to the extended module's extended selectors, indexed by the foreign selector's original location.
+      * Add the new selector to the domestic module's extended selectors, indexed by the foreign selector's original location.
 Replace the domestic selector if necessary.

-  * For each CSS rule in the extended module:
+  * For each CSS rule in the domestic module:

-    * Apply any extends defined in the extended module to the rule's selector.
+    * Apply any extends defined in the domestic module to the rule's selector.

-    * Add the resulting selector to the extended module's extended selectors, indexed by the rule's location.
+    * Add the resulting selector to the domestic module's extended selectors, indexed by the rule's location.

-* For each module in the extended graph (call it the *extended module*) in reverse [topological][] order:
+* For each module in the extended graph (call it the *domestic module*) in reverse [topological][] order:

-  * Emit each top-level CSS construct in the extended module, with any selectors replaced by the corresponding selector in the given module's extended selectors.
+  * Emit each top-level CSS construct in the domestic module, with any selectors replaced by the corresponding selector in the starting module's extended selectors.

 There is intentionally no way for a module to affect the extensions of another